Indonesia's Mount Sinabung spews huge ash column | DW | 02.03.2021

 Vulcanologists said 13 separate blasts had been recorded, belching debris up to 5,000 meters (16,400 feet) above the island of Sumatra.

 Authorities said there was no immediate danger to life or property.
-A five-kilometer (roughly three-mile) ring around the volcano has been left unoccupied over recent years.
+A 5-kilometer (roughly 3-mile) ring around the volcano has been left unoccupied over recent years.

 There has been no reported flight disruption, and no evacuation orders have been issued.